thevueeguy/weather-app/README.md

 4. In the .env file add API token: `VITE_LOCATION_IQ_TOKEN=your-location-api-token`
 5. Start the app: `npm run dev or yarn run dev`
 6. Open your browser and navigate to [`http://localhost:5173`](http://localhost:5173) to use the app.
+7. Enter the location in input field and press enter or click on "Get Device Location" to get the weather information.

+8.

 <br>